walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 checkpoint, all steps starting from `Continuing the process...` message and further are executed.

+Only process initiators, administrators and users with `WRITER` access level to the process' project can restore checkpoints with the API or the user console.

 **Note**: files created during the process' execution are not saved during the checkpoint creation.